genx-tech/winston/UPGRADE-3.0.md

 - `winston.Logger` has been replaced with `winston.createLogger`.
 - `winston.setLevels` has been removed.
 Levels are frozen at the time of Logger creation.
 - Setting the level on the default `winston` logger no longer sets the level on the transports associated with the default `winston` logger.
+- The default logger exposed by `require('winston')` no longer has default `Console` transports, and leaving it without transports may cause a high memory usage issue.

 ### Transports
 - `winston.transports.Memory` was removed.
 Use any Node.js `stream.Writeable` with a large `highWaterMark` instance instead.